marcostolosa/OmegaPSToolkit/README.md

 ## $_Features
 - The tools will be categorized as:
   - Scanning tools (Local Area Network, online and other, for example NMap, sqlmap etc),
-  - password cracking tools offline or online (such as Hydra, John The Ripper etc),
+  - Password Attacks (such as Hydra, John The Ripper etc),
-  - Social engineering tools,
+  - Social Engineering Tools,
-  - Wireless atacks
+  - Wireless Attacks,
+  - Web Application Analysis,
+  - Sniffing & Spoofing,
+  - Vulnerability Analysis,
+  - Exploitation Tools,
+  -

 ## $_Installation
 Instructions to install ***OmegaDSToolkit***...